Who Is This Credit Card Best For?

 - Rental car collision insurance (secondary to your own policy)

 - Extended warranties

 - Insurance for stolen or damaged purchases

-American Express ranked second in J.D.
-Power’s 2019 Credit Card Satisfaction Study of U.S. issuers, getting 838 out of 1,000 points, or an "among the best" score.
-It offers 24-7 help on the phone or online, and a mobile banking app that you can use to keep tabs on your credit card and easily pay your bill.
+American Express ranked first in J.D.
+Power’s 2020 U.S. Credit Card Satisfaction Study and in the J.D.
+Power 2020 U.S. Credit Card Mobile App Satisfaction Study.
+Amex offers 24-7 help on the phone or online, and a mobile banking app that you can use to keep tabs on your credit card and easily pay your bill.

 American Express offers standard security features.
 One nice option is the ability to set up alerts to help keep tabs on employees’ spending and ensure that every purchase has been authorized.

-This card’s fees are fairly standard, though the annual fee is a little high for a card with these rewards and perks.
-It’s worth noting that there are no foreign transaction fees, and balance transfers are not allowed.
+The card’s fees are fairly standard, though the annual fee is a little high for a card with these rewards and perks.
+It’s worth noting that there are no foreign transaction fees.